Cost of Natural Gas

 You may view the latest cost of gas amounts for our service areas through Texas here.

 Texas Gas Service does not have any control over the market price of natural gas, but a systematic approach to purchasing natural gas ensures that our customers have a safe, reliable and secure supply at the most reasonable prices we can obtain.
-This includes:- Securing contracts from diverse sources of supply through a competitive bidding process.
+This includes:

 - Using a combination of different practices, such as bidding and hedging a financial tool that puts a cap on the price the company pays for its natural gas, helps protect customers from increases that may otherwise occur.